 Kate graduated from the University of Durham with a BSc in Psychology.
 Before that she studied Arabic and Middle Eastern history for a year, fueled by an interest in Middle East politics.
 This interest developed following a stay on a Kibbutz in Israel and travels with Bedouin tribesmen in Egypt.

-Kate has been a keen traveler since her first expedition with Operation Raleigh (now Raleigh International) to Zimbabwe in 1990.
+Kate has been a keen traveller since her first expedition with Operation Raleigh (now Raleigh International) to Zimbabwe in 1990.
 She has subsequently traveled extensively throughout Africa and the Middle East, most recently visiting Lesotho, Uganda and Oman.
 These experiences, immersing herself within hugely disparate cultures around the globe, have continued to prove the driving force for her reporting from some of the most troubled and beleaguered areas of the world.